MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 ```

 ##### 2.4.5 Subtag: MASS\_RANGE\_MZ`
-Mass Range of the Scan (aka Scanning Range, Scan Range) in m/z.
+Mass Range of the Scan (aka Scanning Range or Scan Range) in m/z.

 Example:
 ```